crate/crate-howtos/docs/deployment/containers/docker.rst

 ---

 You must calculate and explicitly `set the maximum number of CPUs`_ that the container can use.
-This is dependant on your host system and should typically be as high as possible.
+This is dependent on your host system and should typically be as high as possible.

 Combined configuration